eficode-academy/rf-katas/exercises/02-robot-syntax.md

 ### Test Libraries

 Wait a minute...
-We just checke that `New Page` is a keyword in the Browser library.
+We just checked that `New Page` is a keyword in the Browser library.
 So _why_ doesn't it show up?

 This is because Robot Framework has built-in libraries that come along when you run `pip install robotframework` and